Tlhaku/BasaGas_2/basagas-mean/README.md

 npm install
 ```

+> **Troubleshooting:** If you see `Error: Cannot find module 'express'` (or a similar message for other packages) when running the
+> API, it means the server dependencies were not installed.
+Run `npm install` inside `basagas-mean/server` before starting the
+> server again.

 ## Running the API

 Start MongoDB locally or ensure your Atlas cluster is running, then launch the Express server: